cecilialee/cecilialee.github.io/_posts/2017-12-05-intro-to-r-programming.md

 categories:
 - blog
 author: "Cecilia Lee"
 description: "This is a detailed step-by-step introduction to R programming.
-Starting with the two major reasons to learn R for Data Science, it guides you through the installation process, and prepare you for the basics of R: arithmetics, variables assignment, data types, functions, and documentations."
+Starting with the two major reasons to learn R for Data Science, it will guide you through the installation process, and prepare you for the basics of R: arithmetics, variables assignment, data types, functions, and documentations."
 image: "/assets/images/2017/12/2.png"
 ---